ankitkpandey1/uringcore/README.md

 ## Introduction

-uringcore provides a drop-in replacement for Python's asyncio event loop, built on the io_uring interface available in Linux kernel 5.11+.
+uringcore provides a drop-in replacement for Python's asyncio event loop, built on the io_uring interface available in Linux kernel 5.11+ (with advanced features optimal on 5.19+).
 The project targets use cases where low-latency I/O and high throughput are critical requirements.

 The implementation leverages a completion-driven architecture rather than the traditional readiness-based model used by epoll.
-This design eliminates syscalls from the hot path, resulting in measurable performance improvements for network-intensive applications.
+This design reduces syscalls on the hot path, resulting in measurable performance improvements for network-intensive applications.

 ## Use Cases

-- **High-frequency trading systems** requiring sub-millisecond latency
-- **Real-time data pipelines** processing millions of messages per second
+- **Real-time data pipelines** processing high message volumes
 - **API gateways** handling high concurrent connection counts
 - **WebSocket servers** with persistent connections
 - **Database connection pools** with intensive query workloads

 ## Requirements

-- Linux kernel 5.11+ (for `IORING_OP_PROVIDE_BUFFERS`)
+- Linux kernel 5.11+ (5.19+ recommended for `RECV_MULTI` optimizations)
 - Python 3.10+
 - Rust 1.70+

-Optional:
-- SQPOLL mode requires `CAP_SYS_ADMIN` or kernel 5.12+ with unprivileged SQPOLL
+**SQPOLL Mode:** Requires `CAP_SYS_ADMIN` or kernel 5.12+ with unprivileged SQPOLL. uringcore auto-detects availability and falls back to batched `io_uring_enter` when SQPOLL is unavailable.
+This fallback is automatic and requires no configuration.

 ## Installation